crate/services-docs/docs/tutorials/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-aws/subscribe-aws.rst

 cluster will be hosted in the region you select as part of the configuration process.
 If you are looking for a self-hosted CrateDB Cloud service, check out the :ref:`CrateDB Edge tutorial <edge>`.
-To pay directly for a hosted cluster by credit card, see our tutorial for :ref:`direct cluster deployment
+To pay directly for a hosted cluster by credit card, see the tutorial for :ref:`direct cluster deployment
 <cluster-deployment-stripe>`.

 .. rubric:: Table of contents